MCU rank down graphic

 It has a light, easy quality that lets you latch onto things you’d otherwise wish got more developed: the “finally a girl likes me” pseudo-romance with Peggy, the “let’s drop expository memories into the dialogue” friendship with Bucky, and the notion that Rogers should get rewarded for going rogue or feel superior for killing German soldiers without acknowledging the implications of being a soldier in a war begun by those who never see the battlefield.

 It’s okay that everything is just an idea because that’s the purpose of Captain America.
 After all, whether he’s encouraging bond sales or rescuing imprisoned units, he’s the Star-Spangled man with a plan.
-The First Avenger isn’t the best MCU offering, but the franchise should learn from a fun, light entry that's under 2 hours.
+The First Avenger isn’t the best MCU offering, but the franchise should revisit light, breezy entries under 2 hours.

 Disney/Marvel/Scottbot Designs